nikhilgurjar/interview_preparation/spark_questions.md

          When you use `.show()`, it only shows the first few rows of the DataFrame, not just one partition.
 The number of rows displayed can be specified as an argument to the `show()` function.

          Remember, choosing the right storage level depends on your specific use case, the size of your data, and the resources available in your cluster.

+Q -> What is Z ordering
+Q -> difference between azure blob storage and adls gen2 storage Q -> What is the difference between map and flatMap transformations?
+Provide use cases for each.
+Q -> How do you implement a custom partitioner in PySpark, and what are the use cases?
+Q -> What are accumulators and broadcast variables?
+How and when would you use them?
+Q -> How would you design a data pipeline to process 1 TB of data daily in real-time?
+Q -> Difference between Datamart, Datawarehouse and Deltalake Q -> Compare performance of Managed and External Table Q ->